KAIROS Psychology Group generally offers three types of assessments

 Individual Psychotherapy

-Dr. Kappler and Dr. Healey in their his function as KAIROS Psychology Group’s clinical psychologists, offers individual psychotherapy on an outpatient basis.
-Their approaches to therapy can be described as integrative, as treatment will be tailored to meet each client’s individual needs.
-In general, they apply a psychodynamic, relational model of therapy, and utilize techniques from cognitive-behavioral therapy (CBT), solution-focused therapy, as well as addiction counseling, as needed.
+Dr. Healey in his function as KAIROS Psychology Group’s clinical psychologist, offers individual psychotherapy on an outpatient basis.
+KAIROS’ approach to therapy can be described as integrative, as treatment will be tailored to meet each client’s individual needs.
+In general, we apply a psychodynamic, relational model of therapy, and utilize techniques from cognitive-behavioral therapy (CBT), solution-focused therapy, as well as addiction counseling, as needed.

 Treatment follows a time-limited therapy model, but can also be long-term, depending on the individual’s presenting issues.
 No matter what treatment model is used, there is always a clear set of treatment goals that are established collaboratively with the client.